History of El Paso’s Mountain Star

 A popular misconception is that the star was not lit in some years in the 1970s, in recognition of the Energy Crisis.
 Although El Paso Electric did reduce the schedule for the lighting of the star, the star remained on every year during that time.

 Another change in the lighting schedule came in 1979 when the star remained lit for 444 days in recognition of the American hostages who were being held in Iran, which began during the Christmas season in 1979 until Jan.
 21, 1981, when the hostages were released.

 During the Persian Gulf war, the star was kept on for 263 days, from Christmas 1990 to Aug.
 21, 1991.

 Traditionally, the star was lighted only during the Christmas season until 1993 when El Paso Chamber of Commerce President Jack Maxon spearheaded a movement to keep the star lit throughout the year.
-The star was lighted at 9 p.m. on Wednesday, April 21 during the El Paso Chamber of Commerce’s Annual Banquet.
-The star has lighted-up the El Paso skies every evening since then.
+The star was lit at 9 p.m. on Wednesday, April 21 during the El Paso Chamber of Commerce’s Annual Banquet and has lighted-up the El Paso skies every evening since then.

 On December 2000, the maintenance and upkeep of the star was officially turned over to the Greater El Paso Chamber of Commerce.
 The Chamber currently coordinates a sponsorship program for the lighting of the star.
 For a donation, Star Lighters receive a certificate and a lapel pin commemorating the occasion.
 To have the star lit in honor or in memory of someone, call the El Paso Chamber of Commerce at (915) 534-0500.
 Please allow at least one-week advance notice.